sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 * If `channel` is not a key in `changes`, return `initialValue`.

 * Otherwise, return the value for `channel` in `changes`.

+### Determining Construction Space

+This procedure takes an object `options` with unknown keys and returns a color space for construction.

+* If `options.space` is set, return `options.space`.

+* If `options.red` is set, return "rgb".

+* If `options.saturation` is set, return "hsl".

+* If `options.whiteness` is set, return "hwb".

 ## Embedded Protocol